+I hope you enjoy these weekly updates as I learn to navigate through the business of flipping houses.
+Check out more about this flip, Grover, or check out posts about our last flip HERE.
 I got a pleasant surprise yesterday when I got to Grover- the floors have a first coat on them!!
-The only bad part of this news is that I had to try and take this week’s progress shots for you while standing in the back doorway since I couldn’t step on the floors.
+The only bad part of this news is that I had to try and take this week's progress shots for you while standing in the back doorway since I couldn't step on the floors.

 I admittedly didn't spend a ton of time at Grover this week- the bulk of my time was spend schlepping things from Craigslist and staging Frankie for under $1000 (who's looking pretty spectacular if I do say so myself).
 When I was over at Grover, I kept myself quite busy prepping the living and dining room walls and trim and starting to prime.